 Retirement Benefits.
-The named executive officers are eligible to participate in the Mallinckrodt Retirement Savings and Investment Plan ("Mallinckrodt Retirement Savings Plan"), which is Mallinckrodt's 401(k) plan available to all eligible U.S. employees, and the Mallinckrodt Supplemental Savings and Retirement Plan ("Mallinckrodt Supplemental Savings Plan"), Mallinckrodt's non-qualified deferred compensation plan in which executive officers and other senior employees may participate.
-The Mallinckrodt Supplemental Savings Plan is a so-called "excess" plan that extends the 401(k) benefits beyond Internal Revenue Code limitations.
-For more information regarding the Mallinckrodt Supplemental Savings Plan, see "Executive Compensation - Non-Qualified Deferred Compensation."
+The NEOs are eligible to participate in our Retirement Savings and Investment Plan ("Mallinckrodt Retirement Savings Plan"), which is our 401(k) plan available to all eligible U.S. employees, and our Supplemental Savings and Retirement Plan ("Mallinckrodt Supplemental Savings Plan"), our non-qualified deferred compensation plan in which executive officers and other senior employees may participate.
+The Mallinckrodt Supplemental Savings Plan is a so-called "excess" plan that extends the 401(k) benefits beyond the Code limitations.
+For more information regarding the Mallinckrodt Supplemental Savings Plan, see "Executive Compensation Tables - Non-Qualified Deferred Compensation."